 Entry into Germany is allowed for: Entry is fully open for citizens and permanent residents of France

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-There are a few coach stations in Frankfurt am Main to start your journey from including Frankfurt am Main, Hbf, Frankfurt am Main, Pforzheimer Straße (Hauptbahnhof Südseite) and Frankfurt am Main, Flughafen Terminal 1.
-In Paris you have a few coach station options to choose from for your arrival including Paris, Quai de Bercy (Bercy Seine), Paris, Place du Pantheon (Bibliothèque Sainte-Geneviève) and Paris, La Défense.
+When taking a coach from Frankfurt am Main, you have a couple of coach stations you can depart from including Frankfurt am Main, Flughafen (Terminal 1), Frankfurt am Main, Mannheimer Straße (Hauptbahnhof) and Frankfurt am Main, Hauptbahnhof Fernbusse.
+When you arrive in Paris, your coach can arrive in coach stations including Paris, Quai de Bercy (Bercy Seine), Paris, Place du Pantheon (Bibliothèque Sainte-Geneviève) and Paris, La Défense.

-Omio customers travelling this route depart most frequently from Frankfurt (M) Flughafen Regionalbf and arrive in Paris, Quai de Bercy (Bercy Seine).
+Omio customers travelling this route book their coaches from Frankfurt (M) Flughafen Regionalbf to Paris, Quai de Bercy (Bercy Seine).